-Brainstorm kids' small business ideas with your child that they could easily set up and work at alone.
+Brainstorm small business ideas for teens with your child that they could easily set up and work at alone.
 Could they sell cupcakes, make party bags for kids' parties, and sell afternoon tea packages or chocolates at Christmas?

 How can a 14-year-old make money online?

 Becoming an established YouTuber takes work.
 Behind every vlogger is a long process of hard work and investment (before they even make money).
 If your child is willing to put in the effort, it's worth a try.

 Your child can sign up to fill in online paid surveys as long as they are 13 years old.
 However, as the parent, you must consent when they sign up.